Screenplay: Ruth Prawer Jhabvala; based on novel by E.M. Forster

 In her breakthrough, Oscar-winning role, Emma Thompson is billed fourth in the credits, though Howards End turns around her character.
 Apart from the BBC miniseries Fortunes of War, she hadn’t amassed much of a resume prior to this movie, but with her poised, composed, intelligent interpretation of mild mannered Margaret, Thompson found an ideal intermediary between her pretentiously prattling patron of the arts in Impromptu and the endearingly anxious college alumni of Peter’s Friends.
 Alongside British comedians Stephen Frye and Hugh Laurie, the actress preformed with an improv troupe during her days at Cambridge and her dryly clipped dialogue, while straight out of Forster, has a similar extemporaneous feel.
 There’s a casual ease to it as if she were tossing it off as she goes.
 Thompson takes the starch right out of her lines, making Margaret’s burbling garrulousness seem genuinely organic.
 The actress would do the same with Shakespeare’s challenging poetry in Much Ado about Nothing the following year.
 Margaret is such a lively raconteur, with a loquacious way with words as they breathlessly topple off her tongue, it’s a delight just listening to her endlessly prattle on.
 And because Thompson uses gesture and inflection in her voice to help make points and register emotions, her work still seems refreshingly tidy and expedient, for all the Edwardian wordiness.
 With large, irregular features, clear, careworn eyes and sensitive brows that communicate sincerity and concern, Thompson is an affable, self-effacing performer and she infuses the character of Margaret with her own distinctive vitality.
 She may be made up and costumed to call to mind the young Vanessa Redgrave, but she’s bursting with such mirth and self-deprecating wit, she just as clearly jogs memories of an energetic young Julie Andrews.
 And much as Andrews was required to suppress her natural warmth and cheery good humor as Mary Poppins, Thomson would likewise be miscast as the drab housekeeper in her follow-up film for Merchant Ivory, The Remains of the Day.
 But thankfully Howards End had already afforded her the opportunity to impress her engaging personality upon the public.
 The part of Margaret might have been specifically tailored to Thompson’s talents.
 This role is the real gift given her and she proves more than worthy of it.
 She is such an enlivening presence that her nervous energy becomes infectious.
 Though Margaret is too modest to see it herself, we discern her special qualities same as the perceptive actress playing her.
 We can understand why Ruth would value their friendship so highly as well as why Henry would want her for his wife.
 Formal and fastidious, Margaret may seem too proper a performance, a glorified series of strained gestural niceties, but it’s about as close to perfection as it’s possible for an actress to get.
 The sterling character remains unflappably gracious and gallant, even as the Wilcoxes scheme and conspire to swindle her out of her inheritance.

 Twittery busybody Margaret suggests the concept of feminism as mainstream Edwardian society saw it, a comical movement for unmarriageable spinsters who wanted to play at equality because they had no strong men in their lives to take command of them.
 Thompson’s delicately shaded acting calls that offensive concept into question however.
 Her comfortably lived in performance creates a character who stands as persuasive argument to the contrary, yet manages to accomplish what she does, bridging the gulf between the classes, specifically because everyone so drastically underestimates her.
 It’s inconceivable that even hard-line conservatives could view Margaret’s assumption of equality as a threat to political and social stability.
 To her the controversial ‘woman question’ is a given and so she can’t help but be insulted by the Wilcoxes’ backward attitudes.
 Seeing that Margaret is reading a book on theosophy by Madam Blavatsky, Henry remarks “Helen, she reads these things and her mind gets addled.
 My Margaret reads these things and she keeps her facts straight (about) men and women and all that sort of thing, who is who and what is what,” which is just a polite way of saying she knows her proper place.
 Henry sees it as his duty to uphold the status quo by asserting the superiority of the male species.
 He believes women should be obediently placid dolls, like Charles’ aptly named wife Dolly.
 By making Margaret his wife, Henry can shut her up in a sense, making her over into a more docile, domesticated woman.
 His desire to keep her down is best expressed when he practically pinions her in that wicker lawn chair, leaving her uncomfortably writhing under his steel grip as she attempts to rise.
 Rather than intimidating viewers by stressing the more militant aspects of the suffrage movement, as Vanessa Redgrave’s fanatic zealot did in The Bostonians, Thompson wins them over with her gentle humor.
 She’s catching flies with honey here and it’s a sly performance.
 As Ruth observes of her successor “You’re so clever and yet so good.”
 But by converting viewers to her cause with such cunning one is loathe to think she’s carrying the day ‘the woman’s way,’ currying favor on bended knee as she does when she entreats Henry to humor Helen by finding a job for Leonard in his office.
 Wheedling, with kisses and tender supplication, rather than demanding compensation on principle alone, she loses a measure of her integrity in the process.
 Forster’s Margaret would have been aghast.
 So it’s heartening when Thompson reclaims her natural forthrightness at the end, revealing formidable reserves of strength lying coiled within her.
 Though the Wilcoxes try to douse Margaret’s fiery spirit, it’s there all the same, waiting to flare back up, proving she can only be pushed so far before her suppressed nature reasserts itself.
 While Henry tells Margaret that she hasn’t been herself all day, the rich irony is that she’s behaving more like herself now than she has since the day they married.
 Laying into him, having her say, she gives him a piece of her mind over the issue of expectant mother Helen spending the night at Howards End.
 The hard hitting question Margaret poses to Henry (“Tonight, she asks to sleep in your empty house.
 May she?
 Will you give my sister leave?”) is really a rewording of her earlier request about securing Leonard a situation, which prompted their initial marital crisis.
-This time, Margaret approaches her husband on equal terms, the future of their marriage hanging in the balance, resting on her inflexible spouse’s response.
+Only this time Margaret approaches her husband on equal terms, the future of their marriage hanging in the balance, resting on her inflexible spouse’s response.
 She forces the issue in order to test Henry, to determine if he’s willing to accord her, accord women the same respect she gave him when excusing his own indiscretions, or if he’s going to apply the sexual double standard that allocates one law to men and another to women (“Will you forgive her as you yourself have been forgiven?”).
 To err is human, to forgive divine.
-Though Margaret pardoned Henry infidelity, he lacks the same capacity for forgiveness that would allow him to excuse a woman’s passing moment of weakness (“I will do what I can for your sister but I cannot treat her as though nothing had happened.”).
+Though Margaret pardoned Henry’s infidelity, he lacks the same capacity for forgiveness that would allow him to excuse a woman’s passing moment of weakness (“I will do what I can for your sister but I cannot treat her as though nothing had happened.”).
 Steeling her resolve and putting up a spirited defense, Margaret reproves her obstinate spouse, who hypocritically holds to his untenable stance in their heated debate (“You have had a mistress, I forgave you, my sister has a lover you drive her from the house!
 Why can you not be honest with yourself for once in your life and say ‘what Helen has done, I have done?’ ”).
 Concealing his sexism behind self righteous sanctimoniousness, Henry refuses to permit the moral transgressor to trespass (“I would be false to my position in society if I did.”).
 He truly believes her condition will depreciate the property, since Helen’s defiant decision to have her baby stands in opposition to the social mores of the time.
 Believing such fallen women should be singled out with a scarlet letter and shunned, he feels justified on moral grounds in turning her out of doors for being in the family way, same as he believed he was right in dispossessing Margaret of the house he intends to leave to his son.

 The issue that emerges is one of women’s rights, including their right to the inheritance of English property, which has historically been passed down through the male line by birthright, disenfranchising females.
 Because women are given away, marrying outside the family circle and taking the husband’s name, essentially becoming chattel of his household, landowners have historically left property and title to their sons as a means of keeping assets in the family, which is why there was such stress placed in royal houses on producing male heirs.
 As we learned from the version of Henry V Thompson had appeared in a few years earlier, alongside future husband Kenneth Branagh, no portion of land under Salic Law could be inherited by a woman.
 Rather, the whole of the estate went to the male beneficiary.
 The same holds true for Howards End, with Henry telling Margaret that it will one day go to Charles as the oldest son, even though he doesn’t want to slight the other children.